sugarkube/sugarkube/docs/pseudo-create-cluster.md

   ...
 ```

 These named configs would need unique names obviously.
-We should probably call
+Let's call
-this a `cluster default` since these settings should be overrideable from the
+this a `stack`.
+These settings should be overrideable from the
 command line.

 ## Config loading